wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

 ## HTTP usage {#http-usage}

-Following {{?BCP56}} guidelines, WHEP palyers MUST NOT match error codes returned by the WHEP endpoints and resources to a specific error cause indicated in this specification.
+Following {{?BCP56}} guidelines, WHEP players MUST NOT match error codes returned by the WHEP endpoints and resources to a specific error cause indicated in this specification.
 WHEP players MUST be able to handle all applicable status codes gracefully falling back to the generic n00 semantics of a given status code on unknown error codes.
 WHEP endpoints and resources could convey finer-grained error information by a problem statement json object in the response message body of the failed request as per {{!RFC9457}}.

 The WHEP endpoints and sessions are origin servers as defined in {{Section 3.6. of !RFC9110}} handling the requests and providing responses for the underlying HTTP resources.
 Those HTTP resources do not have any representation defined in this specification, so the WHEP endpoints and sessions MUST return a 2XX sucessfull response with no content when a GET request is received.

 ## Playback session set up {#playback-session-setup}

+### Server-offer Mode {#playback-session-setup-server-offer}

 In order to create a streaming session, the WHEP player MUST perform an HTTP POST request as per {{Section 9.3.3 of !RFC9110}} and MUST have an empty body to the configured WHEP endpoint URL.
 The HTTP POST request MUST have an Accept header "application/sdp".
+If the server does not support an empty body in the HTTP POST request it MUST reject the HTTP POST request with an "405 Method Not Allowed" error response.

 The WHEP endpoint MUST generate an SDP offer according to the JSEP rules for an initial offer as in {{Section 5.2.1 of !RFC9429}} and return a "201 Created" response with a content type of "application/sdp", the SDP offer as the body, and a Location header field pointing to the newly created WHEP session.
-If the HTTP POST to the WHEP endpoint does not accept "application/sdp" as content type or the body is not empty the WHEP endpoint MUST reject the HTTP POST request with an appropriate 4XX error response.
+If the HTTP POST to the WHEP endpoint does not accept "application/sdp" as content type the WHEP endpoint MUST reject the HTTP POST request with an appropriate 4XX error response.

 The WHEP player MUST generate an SDP answer according to the JSEP rules for an initial answer as in {{Section 5.3.1 of !RFC9429}}.
 To send the SDP answer the WHEP player MUST perform an HTTP PATCH request as per {{!RFC5789}} to the WHEP session URL with content type of "application/sdp" and the SDP answer as the body.
 The WHEP endpoint MUST return a "204 No Content" response.
 If the SDP is malformed the WHEP endpoint MUST reject the HTTP PATCH request with an appropriate 4XX error response.

 As the WHEP protocol only supports the playback use case with unidirectional media, the WHEP endpoint SHOULD use "sendonly" attribute in the SDP offer but MAY use the "sendrecv" attribute instead, "inactive" and "sendonly" attributes MUST NOT be used.
 The WHEP player MUST use "recvonly" attribute in the SDP answer.

-Following {{sdp-exchange-example}} is an example of an HTTP POST sent from a WHEP player to a WHEP endpoint and the "201 Created" response from the WHEP endpoint containing the Location header pointing to the newly created WHEP session and the initial SDP offer:
+Following {{sdp-exchange-example-server-offer}} is an example of an HTTP POST sent from a WHEP player to a WHEP endpoint and the "201 Created" response from the WHEP endpoint containing the Location header pointing to the newly created WHEP session and the initial SDP offer:

 ~~~~~
 POST /channel/teeny-tasty-crayon HTTP/1.1